MaksPikul/MaksPikul/README.md

 ## Projects - Repos below
 ### - Combat Sport Event Management Web Tool - In progress
   Full-Stack app using React with TypeScript for Front-End, and ASP.Net with C# for Back-End
+  - Followed Clean Code principles and Implemented Design patterns wherever necessary, to best of my ability.
-  - Built and Tested RESTFUL API routes for CRUD operations, protected with Cookie-based authorization.
+  - Built and Testing RESTFUL API routes for CRUD operations, protected with Cookie-based authorization.
-  - Implemented live updates using Web Sockets with SignalR for chat and notification services.
+  - Implemented live updates using Web Sockets with SignalR for chat features.
   - Utilized AWS services such as SES and S3 instead of relying on third party services.
-  - Configured background task scheduling to clean the database.
-  - Planning to implement processing of payments and deploying as a docker containerized app.
+(Currently documenting Back-End Code samples, Working on cleaning Some front end code parts)

 ### - Planner Web Application
 Full-Stack Web application using NextJs and TypeScript,